courtneyphillips/salon-database/README.md

   - Pry
   - PG

-To install, run `gem install bundle` in the command line.
+To install, run `$ gem install bundle` in the command line.

 ## Tests

 Both method and integration tests for Salon Management utilize the RSpec.
-Simply run `gem install rspec`, if it's not already installed, simply issue the command `rspec`, while located in the project's file.
+Simply run `$ gem install rspec`, if it's not already installed, simply issue the command `$ rspec`, while located in the project's file.

 ## Links